Api morado (purple api) is made from purple corn. Similar to

 Sugar to taste

-Purple corn is usually sold dried on the cob but you can also buy it in kernels or as purple corn flour (pictured above).
+Purple corn is usually sold dried on the cob but you can also buy it in kernels or as purple corn flour.
 You need ground purple corn or purple corn flour for this recipe.
-I’ll show you where to get it below.
 If you use whole purple corn (it is usually sold dried on the cob), cut or break off the kernels and grind them or blend them in a blender or food processor with or without a little water (depending on your food processor).
 In Bolivia women used to use a mortar and pestle but this takes a long time.
-If you find purple corn flour, super!
+If you find purple corn flour (it's sold on Amazon), super!
 You just eliminated this step.
-(I’ll tell you where you can buy purple corn below).

 Soak the ground purple corn or corn flour in 6 cups of water for two hours.
 Boil the remaining 9 cups of water with the cinnamon and cloves while you do this so the water will take on the flavor of the spices.